finkusuma-dev/frontendmenter-blog-preview-card/README.md

 If we want to use dynamic value on the line height, use it without percent.
 So use `1.5` instead of `150%`.

-##### 🟠 Box Dimensions Decimal Numbers on Browser's Inspector
+##### 🟠 Browser's Inspector Shows Dimensions With Decimal Numbers

-I noticed a strange thing: When inspecting the elements' box on the inspector tab, Some element dimensions have decimal numbers.
+I noticed a strange thing: When inspecting the elements on the inspector tab, Some element dimensions have decimal numbers.
 And I discovered that it is related with the Operating System's Display Scale.

 If we change the OS Display Scale, for example `125%`, the element's box dimensions can appear to have decimal numbers.
 But it only affects elements that we don't explicitly set the size.